ujjwalbb30/nd00333-capstone/starter_file/README.md

 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?

 For Hyperdrive Run, two hyperparameters were chosen for tuning and performing various iterations.
 I chose C (Inverse of Regularization strength) and max_iter (Maximum number of iterations taken for the solvers to converge) as my hyperparameters.
 The best performing Hyperdrive model was a Logistic Regression model with parameter value of C and max_iter as '0.5633339376963704' and '100' respectively.
 It performed with an accuracy of 0.7575757575757576.

+In order to complete all other tasks along with hyperdrive run, I purposely kept the range of 'C', 'max_iter' and 'max_total_runs' limited.
+By widening the range of 'C' and 'max_iter', scope of combinations of values of 'C' and 'max_iter' increases which might result in a hyperdrive model with a better metric score.
+Increasing the value of 'max_total_runs' will complement the widening of range of 'C' and 'max_iter' as it will allow more such combination of values to be tested.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.